scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

    The original G-mode was a clustering method developed by A. I. Gavrishin in the 70's for geochemical classification of rocks, but was also applied to asteroid photometry, cosmic rays, lunar sample and planetary science spectroscopy data.
-   In this work, we used a adapted version to classify the asteroid photometry from SDSS Moving Objects Catalog.
+   In this work, we used an adapted version to classify the asteroid photometry from SDSS Moving Objects Catalog.
-   The method works identifying normal distributions in a multidimensional space of variables.
+   The method works by identifying normal distributions in a multidimensional space of variables.
-   The identification starts with finding the closest points in the sample, which is a consumable problem when the data is not planar.
+   The identification starts by locating a set of points with smallest mutual distance in the sample, which is a inefficient problem when data is not planar.
-   Therefore, to achieve satisfying results in a human bearable time, we implemented the method, which was previously written in FORTRAN 77, in Python 2.7 and using NumPy, SciPy and Matplotlib packages.
+   Here we present a modified version of the G-mode algorithm, which was previously written in FORTRAN 77, in Python 2.7 and using NumPy, SciPy and Matplotlib packages.
    The NumPy was used for array and matrix manipulation and Matplotlib for plot control.
    The Scipy had a import role in speeding up G-mode, Scipy.cKD-Tree and Numpy.histogramdd were applied to find the initial seeds from which clusters are going to evolve.
 Scipy was also used to quickly produce dendrograms showing the distances among clusters.

-   Finally, results for Asteroids Taxonomy and tests for different sample sizes and implementations are going to be presented.
+   Finally, results for Asteroids Taxonomy and tests for different sample sizes and implementations are presented.

 .. class:: keywords

-   clustering, taxonomy, asteroids, multivariate data, scipy, numpy
+   clustering, taxonomy, asteroids, statistics, multivariate data, scipy, numpy

 Introduction
 ------------

-The clusters are identified using the G-mode multivariate clustering method, designed by A. I. Gavrishin and Coradini [Cor76]_, originally written in FORTRAN V by Cor77_ to classify geochemical samples, but applicable to a wide range of research fields, as planetary sciences [REF], disk-resolved remote sensing [REF] and cosmology [REF].
+The clusters can be identified using the G-mode multivariate clustering method, designed by A. I. Gavrishin and Coradini [Cor76]_.
+The algorithm was originally written in FORTRAN V by Cor77_ to classify geochemical samples, but is also applicable to a wide range of research fields, as planetary sciences [REF], disk-resolved remote sensing [REF] and cosmology [REF].
-In 1987, Bar87_ used Original G-mode to classify asteroids intersected by the Eight-Color Asteroid Survey catalog [Zel85]_ and
+In 1987, Bar87_ used original G-mode implementation to classify measurements of asteroids made by the Eight-Color Asteroid Survey catalog [Zel85]_ and
 IRAS geometric albedos [Mat86]_.
-Helding a sample of 442 asteroids with 8 variables, they recognized 18 valid classes using a confidence level of 97.7 %.
+Using a sample of 442 asteroids with 8 variables, they recognized 18 classes using a confidence level of 97.7 %.
 Thoses classes were grouped to represent the asteroid taxonomic types.
 G-mode also identified that just 3 variables were enough to characterize the asteroid taxonomy.

 The G-mode classifies *N* elements into *Nc* unimodal clusters containing *Na* elements each.
 Elements are described by *M* variables.
 This method is unsupervised, which allows an automatic identification of clusters without any *a priori* knowledge of sample distribution.
-For that, user must control only one critical parameter for the classification, the confidence levels *q1*.
+For that, user must control only one critical parameter for the classification, the confidence levels *q1* or its corresponding critical value :math:`G_{q1}`.
-Smaller this parameter get, more clusters are resolved and lower their spreads are.
+Smaller this parameter get, more clusters are resolved and smaller their spreads are.

-The G-mode used here follows a adapted version of the original method published by Gav92_ , briefly described by Ful00_ and reviewed by Tos05_ and Ley10_  . median central tendency and absolute deviation estimators, a faster initial seed finder and statistical whitenning were introduced to produce a more robust set of clusters and optimize the processing time.
-The coding was performed using Python 2.7 with help of Matplotlib, NumPy and SciPy packages [*]_.
+The G-mode used here follows an adapted version of the original method published by Gav92_ , briefly described by Ful00_ and reviewed by Tos05_ and Ley10_  .
+Median central tendency and absolute deviation estimators, a faster initial seed locator and statistical whitenning were introduced to produce a more robust set of clusters and optimize the processing time.
+The coding was performed using Python 2.7 with support of Matplotlib, NumPy and SciPy packages [*]_.
-The method procedure can be briefly summarized in two parts: the first one is the cluster recognition and the second evaluates each variable in the classification process.
+The algorithm can be briefly summarized by two parts: the first one is the cluster recognition and the second evaluates each variable in the classification process.
 Each one are going to be described in the following sections.

 .. [*] The codebase_ is hosted through GitHub_ .